 Human environments are rich in sensory signals from relevant sources (i.e., targets) and irrelevant sources (i.e., distractors).
-To achieve goals, the human neural system must focus attention on targets and suppress distraction.
-Our overarching research goal is to uncover the intricate interplay of neuro-cognitive mechanisms involved in target enhancement and distractor suppression and their explanatory potential for human goal-oriented behaviour.
+To achieve goals, the human mind has to focus attention on targets and suppress distraction.
+The overarching research goal of the “Dynamics of Attention” group is to uncover the intricate interplay of neuro-cognitive mechanisms involved in target enhancement and distractor suppression and their explanatory potential for human goal-oriented behaviour.
+Our research combines the areas psychology, neuroscience, and audiology.

 - Moritz Hegert – student assistant